paulkogni/postdoc-year1/biweekly_meeting.md

     - changing my role on scicore
         - either you could do it
         - or we have to submit a new form to Sofia(?)
-- [ ] Sven asked: possible to publish results already somewhere?
+- [x] Sven asked: possible to publish results already somewhere?
     - for medical a bit too little / not too interesting
     - for ML: no new methods

+# 03.12.2025
+## General
+-

+## New TODOs
+- [ ] send Ece results of developmental performance
+- [x] write Uni Basel IT support
+- [ ] potential Journals to submit Neonates paper
+    - Frontiers in pediatrics or Journal of Pediatrics

+## Questions for next meeting